 Not exactly intuitive!

-Although we had an idea of what the perfect versioning app would need to do, I decided to write my fifth book called Version Control for Creative Professionals that attempted to simplify how non-programmers could use Git (a very popular shareware versioning tool):
+Although we had an idea of what the perfect versioning app would need to do, Ken Whitaker decided to write a fifth book called Version Control for Creative Professionals that attempted to simplify how non-programmers could use Git (a very popular shareware versioning tool):

-After writing and illustrating over 50 pages I simply stopped.
-Attempting to simplify the complexity of Git was ruthlessly difficult.
+After writing and illustrating over 50 pages Ken simply stopped.
+Attempting to simplify the complexity of Git was plain difficult.
 Great for software engineers, not so great for creative professionals.
-Being a programmer, I decided to design the app in late 2012 while visiting in Asheville and the working app was completed in Seattle.
+Rather than design outward with a host of features hoping customers would like it, the opposite approach was taken.

 So why hasn’t it been released?
-We’ve been doing testing, testing, and even more testing.
+Ken has been doing testing, testing, and even more testing while using it on his own Upwork and personal projects.
 (A versioning app that safeguards your digital stuff must be completely reliable.)